near/pagoda-console/database/README.md

 npx prisma migrate dev --create-only --schema=schemas/<module>/schema.prisma
 ```

-To apply all migrations in production mode
+To apply all migrations in production mode (should only be needed by CI)

 ```
 npm run migrate:deploy